Climate change is a reality.

 There are already several other approaches to these issues in the world that may serve as examples.
 See how others see these issues through the "lenses" of the burgeoning transition towns movement:

-are communities found in several countries already that attempt to change their functions having in mind the looming oil depletion, the peak oil phenomenon, the energy crisis and climate change.
+Transition Towns are communities found in several countries already that attempt to change their functions having in mind the looming oil depletion, the peak oil phenomenon, the energy crisis and climate change.
 They volontarily turn to renewable energy, cut down consumption, place emphasis on local food and local goods in order to increase resilience and work to foster community in order to boost self-reliance and individual and community robustness and health.
 This can be achieved through identifying specific targets and reaching them, targets that aim to re-introduce a simpler way of life, less dependence on fossil fuel and local production.
 Ia a sense, this movement is a direct descendant to the Permaculture principles and attempts to bring transformation within existing communities.

 Transition Towns Movement